fadilafgani/Combination-KG-Reasoning-HermiT-and-KG-Embedding-ComplEx/README.md

 - Jupyter Notebook / Google Collabs
 - Protege 5.6.3+

+# Library
+- rdflib 7.0.0
+- torch
+- random
+- re

 # How to running
-1. Running data speckledBand - New (Result Reasoner with HermiT) menggunakan HermiT reasoner pada Protege.
+1. Run the speckledBand data - New (Result Reasoner with HermiT) using the HermiT reasoner in Protege.
-2. Kemudian save hasil reasoner.
+2. Then save the reasoner results.
-3. Jalankan reasoner_1_no_ontology (Source Code).
+3. Execute the code in the Source Code folder.
-4. Kemudian save hasil dari reasoner_1_no_ontology.
+4. Then save the results.
-5. Lanjutkan Running data speckledBand_update  (Result Reasoner with HermiT) menggunakan HermiT reasoner pada Protege, kemudian simpan dan Jalankan reasoner_..._no_ontology (Source Code) dan simpan.
+5. Continue by running the speckledBand_update_... data in the Result Reasoner with HermiT folder using the HermiT reasoner in Protege, then save and execute the code again in the Source Code folder and save the results.
+Repeat this step until the specified iteration is completed.